 Also insecurity.

-Acne is a practically universal adolescence.
-Everybody gets it.
-But I thought it was a rare anomaly.
-I had no idea that everyone was carrying around a little tube of Clearasil.
+Turns out that acne is practically universal during adolescence, but at the time we thought it was a rare anomaly.
+We had no idea that everyone else was secretly carrying around a little tube of Clearasil.

-We all thought if you got acne, it was your own fault, for not washing your face enough or eating too much junk food.
+We all thought you brought the scourge on yourself by not washing your face enough or eating too much junk food.

 Nope -- nothing about your eating or washing habits can prevent it.

 Media didn't help.
-Commercials always made it seem that acne made you hideous, thus ruining your social life forever.
+Commercials always yelled that acne made you hideous, thus ruining your social life forever.

 Like you'd really give this guy a pass due to his small blemish.